Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 • Homeowners: When undertaking a home building project, homeowners are responsible for ensuring the safety of workers and visitors on the building site.
 Public liability insurance can protect homeowners from financial losses in the event of an accident or injury on the building site that results in legal claims or lawsuits.

-• Builders and contractors: Builders and contractors have a legal responsibility to ensure that their work is safe and up to industry standards.
+• Builders and contractors: Licensed builders and contractors in NSW have a legal responsibility to ensure that their work is safe and up to industry standards under NSW Fair Trading licensing requirements.
 Public liability insurance can protect them from financial losses in the event of accidents or injuries that occur on the building site, or as a result of their work.

 • Subcontractors: Subcontractors working on a building site are responsible for their own safety, as well as the safety of those around them.
 Public liability insurance can protect them from financial losses if they are found liable for accidents or injuries that occur on the building site.